-- Alliance Contracts, because these already incorporate efficiency targets; and - initiatives (Operating Implementation Business Cases) driven by regulatory circumstances.
+- Alliance Contracts, because these already incorporate efficiency targets; - certain ICT, fleet and energy contracts that incorporate efficiency targets and/or have been competitively tendered; and - initiatives (Operating Implementation Business Cases) driven by regulatory circumstances.

-The result of this recommendation is that 85 per cent of the Water Corporation's operating expenditure over the period 2018-19 to 2022-23 will be subject to the ERA's recommended efficiency target.
+The result of this recommendation is that 75 per cent of the Water Corporation's operating expenditure over the period 2018-19 to 2022-23 will be subject to the ERA's recommended efficiency target.
 This compares to the 70 per cent of operating expenditure classified as non-level of service and assessed against the efficiency target under the Economic Efficiency Model.